seL4/util_libs/cmake-tool/README.md

 ## Using in a project

 This section describes how pieces of the build system fit together and how you might use it in a new project.
-There are a few different pieces that can be fit together in different ways depending on your projects needs and desired customisation.
-This is reflected in the split of files in this directory.
+There are a few different pieces that can be fit together in different ways depending on your project's needs and desired customisation.
+This is reflected in the split of files in the cmake-tool directory.

 ### Basic structure

 The build system here is in two pieces.
-One piece is in the seL4 kernel repository, which has all of the basic compiler toolchain and flags setting as well as helpers for generating configurations.
-The other piece is here, which has helpers for putting libraries and binaries together into a final system image (along with the kernel).
+One piece is in the seL4 kernel repository, which has all of the basic compiler toolchain and flags settings as well as helpers for generating configurations.
+The other piece is in seL4_tools/cmake-tool, which has helpers for putting libraries and binaries together into a final system image (along with the kernel).

-This structure means that the kernel is completely responsible for building itself, but exports the settings it used and the binaries it creates so that the rest of this build system can use it and build the final image.
+This structure means that the kernel is completely responsible for building itself, but exports the settings it uses and the binaries it creates so that the rest of this build system can use it and build the final image.

-In this directory are the following files:
+The cmake-tool directory has the following files:

  * `README.md` What you are reading
  * `default-CMakeLists.txt` An example CMakeLists.txt file that you could use as the CMakeLists.txt file in